crosleythomas/blog/posts/tf_start_to_finish/setup.md

 ## Machine

-<span class='tldr'><b>tl;dr: </b>Get yourself an Ubuntu laptop or desktop with an NVIDIA GeForce GTX 1060, 1070, or 1080 GPU right now.</span>

 Using the right machine can be the difference between an exciting, but unrecognized idea, and the next hit project.
+Below are some recommendations for how to get the best setup for developing models in TensorFlow.

 #### Software
 There is official support for Mac, Linux, and Windows machines.
 However, almost everyone uses either Mac or Linux.
 Linux (Ubuntu) is the best choice since you can find a lot of Linux machines for sale with NVIDIA GPUs (the only GPUs that work with TensorFlow).
 Mac laptops don't have NVIDIA GPUs but you can technically set up external GPUs.
 Also, if you have the money to get a Mac Pro, NVIDIA launched the [NVIDIA TITAN Xp](https://blogs.nvidia.com/blog/2017/04/06/titan-xp/) in May of 2017 that is Mac Pro compatible.